RosboneMako/MakoDistortion2/README.md

 boom.
 Another option is using one of the PreAmp based pedals before the amp block.
 Or use both to get more cutoff.

-Attack is used for creating Pad/Violin effects and will gradually turn the signal volume up after a silent moment in the playing.
+ATTACK is used for creating Pad/Violin effects and will gradually turn the signal volume up after a silent moment in the playing.

 The Noise Gate turns the volume down while not playing.
 Adjust until